We primarily grow as human beings by discovering new truths about ourselves and our reality.– Steve Pavlina

 It is mindfulness that Buddhism uses to achieve this aim.
 Mindfulness is the process of bearing something in mind.
 An awareness, which does not drift along the surface of things but is a thorough observation, observing without judgment, without habitual reaction or compulsion, but clearly acknowledges what is actually there in the flow of experience, noting its nature.

-Thus one of the ways in which we can expand our circle of self awareness is through the development of mindfulness.
+Thus one of the ways in which we can expand our circle of self-awareness is through the development of mindfulness.
 This can be achieved both through meditation practice and by making a conscious choice to actively be more mindful in our daily lives.
-In this way, through greater self awareness, we become empowered to choose our own way, to grow ourselves in the manner of our own choosing.
+In this way, through greater self-awareness, we become empowered to choose our own way and to grow ourselves in the manner of our own choosing.